Pythagoras: Legends

 Within his own lifetime, Pythagoras was already the subject of elaborate hagiographic legends.
 Aristotle described Pythagoras as a wonder-worker and somewhat of a supernatural figure.
 In a fragment, Aristotle writes that Pythagoras had a golden thigh, which he publicly exhibited at the Olympic Games and showed to Abaris the Hyperborean as proof of his identity as the "Hyperborean Apollo".
 Supposedly, the priest of Apollo gave Pythagoras a magic arrow, which he used to fly over long distances and perform ritual purifications.
 He was supposedly once seen at both Metapontum and Croton at the same time.
 When Pythagoras crossed the river Kosas (the modern-day Basento), "several witnesses" reported that they heard it greet him by name.
 In Roman times, a legend claimed that Pythagoras was the son of Apollo.
-According to Muslim tradition, Pythagoras was said to have been initiated by Hermes (Egyptian Thoth).

 Pythagoras was said to have dressed all in white.
 He is also said to have borne a golden wreath atop his head and to have worn trousers after the fashion of the Thracians.
-Diogenes Laërtius presents Pythagoras as having exercised remarkable self-control; he was always cheerful, but "abstained wholly from laughter, and from all such indulgences as jests and idle stories".
 Pythagoras was said to have had extraordinary success in dealing with animals.
 A fragment from Aristotle records that, when a deadly snake bit Pythagoras, he bit it back and killed it.
 Both Porphyry and Iamblichus report that Pythagoras once persuaded a bull not to eat fava beans and that he once convinced a notoriously destructive bear to swear that it would never harm a living thing again, and that the bear kept its word.
 Riedweg suggests that Pythagoras may have personally encouraged these legends, but Gregory states that there is no direct evidence of this.
-Anti-Pythagorean legends were also circulated.
-Diogenes Laërtes retells a story told by Hermippus of Samos, which states that Pythagoras had once gone into an underground room, telling everyone that he was descending to the underworld.
-He stayed in this room for months, while his mother secretly recorded everything that happened during his absence.
-After he returned from this room, Pythagoras recounted everything that had happened while he was gone, convincing everyone that he had really been in the underworld and leading them to trust him with their wives.